AlexanderLapygin/dags/README.md

 # DAGs

-A library that implements a **Directed Acyclic Graph** and some related functionality.
+A library that implements a **Directed Acyclic Graph** and some related functionality

 <br>
   <p align="center">